CloudEngineHub/Ctrl-World/readme.md

 ### 🛸 (3) <span style="color:red;">New</span>: Post-train world model on down-stream tasks
 Pretrained world model may not accurate enough in contact-rich or deformable object tasks.
 Following the pipeline in (1)(2), you can also post-train world model on down-stream tasks as in paper [VLAW](https://arxiv.org/abs/2602.12063).

-Post-trained ctrl-world can suport long-horizon policy-in-the-loop rollout and generate realistic long videos: (top row is real world and bottom row is world model)
+Post-trained ctrl-world can support long-horizon policy-in-the-loop rollout and generate realistic long videos.
+Some examples is shown in below.
+Starting form the same initial condition, we rollout policy in **both real world and world model** for 20 seconds.
+The Top row is real world and bottom row is world model.
+More videos [**here**](https://sites.google.com/view/vlaw-arxiv).
 <p>
     <img src="synthetic_traj/gallery/post-trained_1.gif" alt="wild-data" width="40%" />
     <img src="synthetic_traj/gallery/post-trained_2.gif" alt="wild-data" width="40%" />